-Phonics is taught in EYFS and KS1 through a Government's systematic, synthetic phonics teaching programmes called Read Write Inc. Phonics.
-This programme is used to teach our pupils to read, write and spell.
-Our pupils do well in the phonics screening check and by Year 2, the vast majority are fluent readers.
+Phonics is taught in EYFS and KS1 through the highly successful Read Write Inc. Phonics programme to teach our pupils to read, write and spell.
+Our pupils do well in the phonics screening check and by Year 2, the majority are fluent readers with the best chance of success in the KS1 tests.
 KS1 pupils have additional whole-class reading sessions to develop their vocabulary and comprehension skills.